 Cranberry Orange muffins from Veganomicon for breakfast:

-Tofurkey (always done in the slow cooker), cranberry sauce, mashed potatoes (my mom made them vegan!), roasted brussels sprouts, corn, root veggies, brown gravy.
+Tofurkey (always done in the slow cooker), cranberry sauce, mashed potatoes (made vegan with Earth Balance and soymilk), roasted brussels sprouts, corn, root veggies, and brown gravy.
 I had two full plates like this.
-Overeating, it’s the American way don’cha know?
+Overeating: It’s the American Way.

 And good ol’ pumpkin pie for dessert!
 I think it was a little underdone this year, but still tasty.